FLAS Funding Opportunities for Learning Maya

 Graduate students have always been eligible but starting in 2010 undergraduate students are now eligible to receive FLAS Fellowships for Summer Programs to learn a less commonly taught languages such as Yucatec Maya.
 To read more about the FLAS fellowships see the US Dept. Education brochure.

 Students interested in applying for a FLAS grant must be a student at one of the universities that have a federally recognized National Resource Center (NRC) in Latin American and Caribbean studies.
 A complete list of centers for the period ending in 2009 can be found here.
 Each of these NRCs have their own deadlines for their students at their university to apply for FLAS funding.
 Please check this list of universities and their corresponding websites in order to find information on the application process.

 FLAS Award Amounts in 2009 for participation in an approved summer intensive language program was $4000 for tuition and a stipend/travel of $2500.
-These amouns may vary according to the particular university and for the academic year 2010 and later.
+These amounts increase on an annual basis to account for changing program costs.

 What if I am not Eligible for a FLAS because my Home University is not a NRC?

-If you are not eligible for a FLAS Summer Fellowship because you do not go to school at a university that hosts a Latiin American NRC or if you have not been granted FLAS award, you are eligible utomatically for an OSEA Tuition Reduction Scholarship.
+If you are not eligible for a FLAS Summer Fellowship Grant or if you have not been granted FLAS award, you are eligible automatically for an OSEA Rey and Edy Mis Tuition Reduction Scholarship.
 The amounts of these awards vary from $2000 to $2400 tuition reduction.
 This cost reduction is deducted from the final payment of program costs.